nicokz/LH/README.md

 [TBD]

-### *** New functions ***
+### ***New Functions***

-Using opacity effects on full-color screens can add a cool visual touch, but implementing it with MicroPython's FrameBuffer and RGB565 format comes with challenges.
+Using opacity effects on full-color screens can add a visually striking element, but implementing this with MicroPython's FrameBuffer and RGB565 format presents challenges.

-The default pixel() function in FrameBuffer doesn’t interpret colors consistently, so custom functions, setPixel() and getPixel(), were created to ensure accurate color handling.
-Additionally, a universal color() function was added to work as an interpreter for 16-bit RGB565 color formats.
-This setup also includes opacity functions to enable smooth blending effects on the screen.
+The default `pixel()` function in FrameBuffer often leads to inconsistent color representation, prompting the creation of custom functions—`setPixel()` and `getPixel()`—to ensure accurate color handling.
+Additionally, a universal `color()` function has been introduced to interpret 16-bit RGB565 color formats effectively.
+This setup also incorporates opacity functions that enable smooth blending effects on the screen, elevating the visual experience of your smartwatch.

 ## **Contributing**